alexec/docker-maven-plugin/README.md

 Usage
 ---
-The best example to look at is the (src/it/build-test-it)[one from the tests] which creates a Drop-Wizard app and builds a container, and then runs an integration test against it.
+The best example to look at is [the one from the tests](src/it/build-test-it) which creates a Drop-Wizard app and builds a container, and then runs an integration test against it.